-415.17 EMERGENCY ADMINISTRATIVE WITHDRAWAL POLICY (MEDICAL)
+415.17 EMERGENCY ADMINISTRATIVE WITHDRAWAL Policy (Medical)

-Occasionally, a student's physical or emotional condition may interfere with their educational progress and may be disruptive to classroom or out-of-class environments.
-SUNY Cortland maintains a Student Health Service and Counseling Center to attend to the short-term medical and psychological needs of students.
-Students whose needs extend beyond the response capabilities of these campus services will be referred to off-campus facilities when appropriate and available.
-However, a student who cannot adequately be helped by available resources and whose medical or psychological condition, in the judgment of the university's professional staff, renders them unable to function at SUNY Cortland, may be required to withdraw from the university.
+Occasionally, a student's physical or emotional condition may interfere with his or her educational progress and may be disruptive to classroom or out-of-class environments.
+The College maintains a Health Service and Counseling Center to attend to the short-term medical and psychological needs of students.
+Students whose needs extend beyond the response capabilities of these campus services will be referred to offcampus facilities when appropriate and available.
+However, a student who cannot adequately be helped by available resources and whose medical or psychological condition, in the judgment of the College's professional staff, renders him or her unable to function at the College, may be required to withdraw from the College.
 The vice president for student affairs will inform the president of such occurrences.
 The procedures are on file in the Vice President for Student Affairs Office.